ish-cd/help/api.md

 Use strategies like exponential back-off to efficiently poll on the job run endpoint until it is in either a `complete` or `error` state.

 Don't want to code out the whole solution yourself?
-Build on top of existing [drush.io API clients](#libraries).
+Build on top of existing [Ish CD API clients](#libraries).

 </div>
   </div>